SwaraliDhobale/SwaraliDhobale/README.md

 Hello!
-I'm Swarali Dhobale, a Full Stack Web Developer,
+I'm Swarali Dhobale, a Full Stack Web Developer and an Enthusiastic Learner,
-- 👯 I’m looking to collaborate on Web Development and Machine Learning projects
+- ✅ I’m always ready to collaborate on Web Development and Machine Learning projects
-- 💬 Ask me about MERN Stack and Machine Learning
+- 🔆 Ask me about MERN Stack and Machine Learning
+- ⬆ Upskilling myself in Mobile Application Development
-- 📫 How to reach me: swaralidhobale@gmail.com
+- 📧 How to reach me: swaralidhobale@gmail.com